As far as scrumptious guilty pleasures go, they don’t come much sweeter or more indulgent than donuts.

 You might feel that same chill down your spine if you find your dog has knocked a bag of donuts free from the kitchen counter and has buried his or her head into the spilled sugary goodness within.

-A dog will demolish a bag of donuts in no time, and you have to think fast in order to ascertain if your pet is in any danger.
+A dog will demolish a bag of donuts in no time, and you have to think fast to ascertain if your pet is in any danger.

 In other cases though, you’re instead likely to find that your dog is going to have a frenzied sugar rush, followed by a harsh sugar crash in which he or she will be grumpy and unresponsive, and then finally quite the unpleasant tummy upset.